honzaskl/Football_Top_Leagues_Analysis/README.md

 The stored data is organized into individual files to facilitate easy and quick data retrieval based on user selections.
 Each file follows a specific naming convention to aid in identifying the required dataset accurately.
 For example, files related to general season rank or points obtained are named using the format "short-league-name_season.csv".
 In contrast, files containing data for top goal scorers are named "short-league-name_season_Topscorers.csv", and those detailing home and away points progression use the format "short-league-name_season_sorted.csv".
 This structured approach ensures that when a user selects a particular analysis option, the system can efficiently reference the appropriate file, thus providing the requested insights promptly.
 Whether analyzing overall season rankings, points progression, or identifying top scorers, our organized data repository ensures that all analyses are accurate and readily accessible.

-Additionally, the script used to download all the files from the API is contained within a Jupyter Notebook file named "IES_python.ipynb".
+Additionally, the script used to download all the files from the API is contained within a Jupyter Notebook file named "API_download.ipynb".
 This file includes the Python code necessary for fetching and storing the comprehensive football data used in our analysis tool.

 ## Graphics
 Based on the previous analysis we provide a graphical visualization for you.
 All consecutive matches are visually represented to ensure continuity, with different teams distinctly color-coded in the graphs.
 This approach makes the graphs both clear and visually appealing, allowing users to easily track trends and differentiate between teams.